a person who operates a farm

 And to pretend that a perfectly good English word can be

 replaced by a silly made-up word just for the fun of it, well, it’s not something I was ready to stand by and watch without a fight.

 She could see that Nick and his parents were not going to be pushed into saying anything

-the commercial processes involved in promoting and selling and distributing a product or service
+the commercial processes in promoting and selling something

 Dozens of other writers and producers and